iDigitalFlame/ThunderStorm/docs/Quickstart.md

 had direct shell access to the device.
 Additional functions may be discovered by using the shell tab completion function and the `help` command.

-_More in-depth guides comming soon..._
+_More in-depth guides coming soon..._